stereobooster/braindb/README.md

 - Second Brain DB?
 - Knowldge Database

+## concept

+Input:

+- portable markdown links
+- wikilinks
+- web links

+Output:

+- portable markdown links (maybe relative)
+- maybe option to output web links

 ## TODO

+- watch mode
+  - [ ] watch files with chokidar
+  - [ ] make it abstract, so it can be reused for VSCode extension
+  - [ ] on file deletion remove all links to it
-- [ ] use portable markdown links
+  - [ ] on file update regenerate all links to it and file itself
-  - use root of the project or resolve to relative links
-  - or use two sepparate params: one for root, one for source
+  - [ ] on file insert
+- left weblinks for later
 - [ ] mark broken and ambigious links
 - [ ] mark broken anchors (assuming they all link to headings)
-- [ ] a way to clean up deleted files
 - generate JSON files with
   - [ ] backlinks
   - [ ] local graph
   - [ ] global graph
 - CLI
   - [ ] ability to pass options: source, destination, db_path, watch mode etc.
-- watch mode
-  - [ ] watch files with chokidar
-  - [ ] make it abstract, so it can be reused for VSCode extension
-  - [ ] on file deletion remove all links to it
-  - [ ] on file update regenerate all links to it and file itself
+- [ ] a way to clean up deleted files
-  - [ ] on file insert
+- [ ] one file can have more than one link (`aliases`)
 - [ ] tag graph
   - vizualiztion for hypergraph?
 - [ ] better layout for the graph